OS X Yosemite: New Notification Center finally gives widgets their due

 Today takes its name from the same tab that was added to iOS 7’s Notification Center, because it was designed to give users a quick view of what’s going on today, such as how many calendar items they’ve got and when their next meeting is.
 That functionality is a part of the Today view in Yosemite, but it’s so much more than that.

 At the very bottom of the Today view is an Edit button; when you click on it Notification Center slides out even further, adding a second column on the right that’s full of items you can add to the Today view.
 You can also use this view to remove items that are currently in the Today view or re-order them.
-These items are Notification Center Widgets, which are being added to both Yosemite and iOS 8.
+These items are Notification Center Widgets, just like the ones introduced in iOS 8.

-Apple provided nine widgets with the release of Yosemite I was using: Today summarizes what’s happening today in your schedule, as it does on iOS 7, and Tomorrow does likewise for the next day.
+Apple provides nine basic widgets: Today summarizes what’s happening today in your schedule, as it does on iOS, and Tomorrow does likewise for the next day.
 Weather displays current temperatures and forecasts.
 Reminders shows you timely items from the Reminders app.
 Calculator lets you do addition and multiplication and other basic mathy things.
 Social lets you post to Facebook or Twitter, or send text via Messages.
 World Clock shows the time in various cities.
 Calendar displays today’s calendar items.
 And Stocks shows time-delayed stock prices.

 Some of these widgets are configurable.
 When you’re not in Edit mode and you move your cursor over some of the widgets’ title bars, a lowercase letter i in a circle appears.
 Click this, and you can modify that widget—adding or removing cities from the Weather or World Clock widgets, for example.